 There are four assessment objectives for the DP computer science course.
-Having followed the DP computer science course, students will be expected to meet the following objectives.
+At the end of the course, students are expected to have met the following objectives:

-1. Demonstrate knowledge and understanding of:
+Assessment Objective 1-Demonstrate knowledge and understanding of:

-- a. facts, concepts, principles and terminology - b. appropriate methods, techniques and technology - c. methods of communicating and presenting technological information.
+- facts, concepts, principles and terminology in computer science - appropriate methods, techniques and skills to solve problems using computational thinking.

-2. Apply and use:
+Assessment Objective 2-Apply and use: